 Repeat with the other half of the dry ingredients and the chopped chocolate.

-Scoop out cookie dough rounds with a ¼ cup measuring cup (or a large cookie scoop like this or this — affiliate links) onto a parchment paper-lined baking sheet.
+Scoop out cookie dough rounds with a ¼ cup measuring cup (or a large cookie scoop like this or this) onto a parchment paper-lined baking sheet.
 No need to space them out since they’re going to chill.

 Refrigerate the pan until cookie dough balls are set.
-Afterward, you can transfer them to a reusable bag or container and refrigerate for 24 to 72 hours.
+Afterward, you can transfer them to a reusable bag or container and refrigerate for 24 hours or up to 72 hours.

-6 cookies spaced 3 inches apart on a baking tray.
+6 vegan chocolate chip cookies spaced 3 inches apart on a sheet pan.

 Bake the chocolate chip cookies until the edges are golden brown and a bit set but still gooey and soft in the center, 15 to 16 minutes.